What’s the Best Recurrent Yeast Infection Treatment?

 - If you’re taking steroid medications you may be more prone to yeast infections.
 Ask your doctor to prescribe an oral antifungal medication, such as Diflucan, along with steroid medications, to prevent an infection.
 Diflucan taken once a week is a very effective preventative measure, another great option are boric acid suppositories inserted once a week.

 - Avoid scented soaps and synthetic sexual lubricants, they can alter your vaginal pH and irritate the delicate vaginal tissues providing a perfect environment for yeast to thrive.
 Always try to choose 100% natural feminine washes and lubricants, that will not only be delicate but also provide antifungals, such as tea tree oil or coconut oil, helping you prevent future infections.

 - Birth control pills with high estrogen levels can be the cause of recurrent yeast infections.
 If you feel that contraceptive pills could be triggering your infections, ask your doctor to prescribe you progestin-only pills or consider other methods of contraception.

 - Swimming in chemically sanitized water found in most swimming pools can change your vaginal pH creating favorable conditions for yeast to cause an infection.
 If you like swimming, try to find UV or ozone sanitized pool in your area and never walk around in a wet swimsuit as humidity and warmth help yeast thrive.

 - Recurrent yeast infections may be due to diabetics, HIV or other immunosuppressive diseases.
-Make sure you do all necessary tests to exclude this possibility.
+Make sure you do all the necessary tests to exclude this possibility.

 How to prevent recurrent yeast infections?